When you think of Canada, what do you think of? Hockey, poutine, free healthcare, South Park songs? Well, it’s time to expand your worldview …

 If you’re looking for an accessible way to diversify and give your portfolio an international element, you may want to consider investing in the Canadian stock market.

-As it turns out, our neighbor to the north offers plenty of investment opportunities for traders from the U.S., from commodities galore to a chance to take advantage of the super-hot marijuana stocks on the market.
+As it turns out, our neighbor to the north offers plenty of investment opportunities for traders from the U.S., from commodities galore to a chance to take advantage of the super-hot marijuana stocks and marijuana penny stocks on the market.

 But how can you get started in the Canadian stock market, and what do you need to know before you start investing?

 This comprehensive primer on can help get you up to speed.

 - 1 What is the Canadian Stock Market?

 - 2 How to Invest in the Canadian Stock Market